andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 <a name="exercise3"></a>

-## Exercise 3: Call Microsoft Graph inside a tab
+## Exercise 3: Call the Microsoft Graph API inside a tab

-This section of the lab will extend the tab created in Exercise 1 to call the Microsoft Graph.
+This section of the lab will extend the tab created in Exercise 1 to call the Microsoft Graph API.
 The exercise contains many code files.
 The **Lab Files** folder contains files that contain the code and are provided to facilitate copying the code.

 ### Run the ngrok secure tunnel application